kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 **Matter device identification**

-In the Matter there are many mandatory and optional ways to identify the specific device.
-That can be done for the various purposes including dividing devices into some groups (by function, by vendor or by location), device commissioning or vendor-specific customer support cases before the device was commissioned, like for example identifying factory software version or related features.
+Matter has many mandatory and optional ways to identify a specific device.
+These can be used for various purposes, such as dividing devices into groups (by function, by vendor or by location), device commissioning or vendor-specific customer support cases before the device was commissioned (for example, identifying factory software version or related features).

 Only some part of these features can be configured using Kconfig options and only those were listed below:
-- `CONFIG_CHIP_DEVICE_TYPE` - type of device that uses the Matter Device Type Identifier, like for example Door Lock (0x000A) or Dimmable Light Bulb (0x0101).
+- `CONFIG_CHIP_DEVICE_TYPE` - type of device that uses the Matter Device Type Identifier, for example Door Lock (0x000A) or Dimmable Light Bulb (0x0101).
-- `CONFIG_CHIP_COMMISSIONABLE_DEVICE_TYPE` - enables optional Matter Device Type Identifier subtype included in the commissionable node discovery record, which allows filtering of the discovery results to find the nodes that match the device type.
+- `CONFIG_CHIP_COMMISSIONABLE_DEVICE_TYPE` - enables including optional device type subtype in the commissionable node discovery record, which allows filtering of the discovery results to find the nodes that match the device type.
-- `CONFIG_CHIP_ROTATING_DEVICE_ID` - enables rotating device identifier that is an optional feature providing unique identifier for each device.
+- `CONFIG_CHIP_ROTATING_DEVICE_ID` - enables rotating device identifier that is an optional feature providing additional unique identifier for each device.
 It is similar to the serial number, but additionally it rotates at predefined moments of time to protect against long-term tracking of the device.